zchr/workshop2/README.md

 * Explanations of the what **and** the why behind each step.
 Try to include:
   * higher level concepts
   * best practices

+End the tutorial with a "what you should have at this point" section which includes a **short** listing of features.
+This is the minimal set of things you think they should accomplished/learned during the course of the tutorial and will be used in grading.
+Format this as a checklist:

+- [x] created navbar
+- [ ] styled body
+- [ ] clickable buttons

 Remember to explain any notation you are using.